heckman/photos-server/README.md

   which generates responses to HTTP requests sent to the server.
 - `ca.heckman.photos-server.plist`,
   which initiates the HTTP server on a local port.
-- `ca.heckman.photos-server-init.plist`, which redirects requests made
-  to `https://photos` to the local server.

 #### File locations